 3, Bulk metal materials for biomedical devices development.

 3, Medical Imaging Physics

-Xu, X, Zhou, Z, Liu, Y, Wen, S, Guo, Z, Gao, L & Wang, F 2019, 'Optimising passivation shell thickness of single upconversion nanoparticles using a time-resolved spectrometer', APL PHOTONICS, vol. 4, no. 2.View/Download from: Publisher's site
+Xu, X, Zhou, Z, Liu, Y, Wen, S, Guo, Z, Gao, L & Wang, F 2019, 'Optimising passivation shell thickness of single upconversion nanoparticles using a time-resolved spectrometer', APL Photonics, vol. 4, no. 2.View/Download from: UTS OPUS or Publisher's site

 Clarke, C, Liu, D, Wang, F, Liu, Y, Chen, C, Ton-That, C, Xu, X & Jin, D 2018, 'Large-scale dewetting assembly of gold nanoparticles for plasmonic enhanced upconversion nanoparticles.', Nanoscale, vol. 10, no. 14, pp. 6270-6276.View/Download from: UTS OPUS or Publisher's site